natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 I believe there are at least three different ways storytellers can earn a payoff that satisfies:

-- physical motivation
+- logical motivation
 - moral motivation
 - thematic motivation

-## Physical motivation
+## Logical motivation

-Conventional wisdom states that cause and effect must be established _physically_ by the story events and decisions.
+Conventional wisdom states that cause and effect must be established _logically_ by the story events and decisions.

 For example, in Aesop's tale of [_The Boy Who Cried Wolf_](https://en.wikipedia.org/wiki/The_Boy_Who_Cried_Wolf), the boy lies repeatedly to his fellow townspeople, telling them that there is a wolf attacking the sheep when there is none.
 By the time the real wolf attack comes, the townspeople are so jaded and skeptical that they refuse to come to his aid.